 Last year for Friendsgiving, this dish was the first one to be gobbled up.
 Each year for Thanksgiving, this is the dish my family looks forward to the most.
 And a few of them aren’t huge fans of butternut squash!
 But this variation, it’s special.

-Loaded with sautéed leeks and fresh sage, perfectly tender nutty squash, parmesan cheese, and a little heavy cream to give us the decadence we crave.
+Butternut Squash Au Gratin is loaded with sautéed leeks and fresh sage, perfectly tender nutty squash, parmesan cheese, and a little heavy cream to give us the decadence we crave.
 Yup, I am sure you are going to love it as much as everyone else.

 It’s finally time for my Butternut Squash Au Gratin to make it to the blog!